Banuba/ve-sdk-react-native/mddocs/audio_browser_guide.md

 2. Mubert - includes built in integration with Mubert API.

-3. Banuba FM - includes built in integration with Banuba FM
+3. Banuba Music - includes built in integration with Banuba Music

 4. My Library - includes audio content available on the user's device